boostercloud/rocket-auth-aws-infrastructure/README.md

 }
 ```
 ### Change password
-Using the code obtained from the forgot password endpoint, users can change their password.
+Using the code obtained from the email sent by the forgot password endpoint, users can change their password.

 #### Endpoint